pjesudhas/diskoveror-ml-server/README.md

    ![The Working](/Topic Model Work Flow.jpg "The Working")

 ### Results Snippet:
 As our model is semi supervised we don’t have train or test data to evaluate our model, but we did randomly sample     a set of 5 tweets from twitter and have presented the results below (we got 4 out of 5 right !).
-   Text